pandas-dev/pandas/doc/source/user_guide/scale.rst

 Use other libraries
 -------------------

-Pandas is just one library offering a DataFrame API.
+pandas is just one library offering a DataFrame API.
 Because of its popularity, pandas' API has become something of a standard that other libraries implement.
 The pandas documentation maintains a list of libraries implementing a DataFrame API in :ref:`our ecosystem page <ecosystem.out-of-core>`.